bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 }
 ```

-See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground) for full schema documentation if you would like to query for featured or best-selling products.
+You can also query for featured products, related products, and more.
+See the [GraphQL Storefront Playground](https://developer.bigcommerce.com/graphql-playground) for full schema documentation.

-## Product Info

-### Basic info
+## Basic info

-If your product has variants, see [Get variant basic info](/...) for what you can query for your product's variants.

-Don't need to check "Show condition on SF" to be able to see condition field
+You can query the identifying info for products.
+The example query shows how to query identifying info for the specified product:

 <!--
 type: tab